 The Immo Borgo and the Park of the Tower

-- The most scenic things to see in the suburb are the tower called “Torre del Casotto”, dated back to the 14th century, and the ancient bridge called “Ponte dello Stemma” (bridge of the coat of arms), built in the 13th – 14th centuries.
+There are two scenic things to see in this lower suburb.
+The Torre del Casotto, a tower that dates back to the 14th century, and the old Ponte dello Stemma, literally the bridge of the coat of arms, were built between the 13th and 14th centuries.

-The left bank of the Magra river
+The left bank of the Magra River

-Insider tips about Pontremoli
+Insider tips about Pontremoli.

 - Visit the Antica Pasticceria degli Svizzeri, a pastry shop founded in 1842 by a Swiss family.
 They conquered the heart of the locals with their pastries, cakes, and spirits.
-The interiors of the shop are wonderful, all decorated in liberty style.
-They still make titbits following recipes taken from ancient books.
+The interiors of the shop are wonderful, all decorated in Art Nouveau style.
+They still make titbits following recipes taken from old books.
 Taste the Spongata, a cake made of puff pastry, a mixture of honey, cocoa, spices, mixed nuts, dried fruit, and candied fruit.

 Traditional food and recipes

-- Testaroli with pesto sauce (here is our Testaroli recipe),
+- Testaroli with pesto sauce.
+Here is our Testaroli recipe.

 - The salty herb pies.